 You must consider every aspect of a buildng/its surroundings and how it impacts on a users accessibility.

-As the guidelines of the BS 8300 standard were developed by industry experts, they recognise the importance of expertise/knowledge in ensuring that the application of resources including Induction Loop Systems meet the needs of the end user.
+As the guidelines of the BS 8300 standard were developed by industry experts, they recognise the importance of expertise/knowledge in ensuring that the application of resources including Induction Loops and Assistive Listening Systems meet the needs of the end user.
 The revised standard covers all external accessibility issues as well as all internal issues.
 The standard states which public areas should have assistive hearing systems and what type of loop system should be specified.

-If a loop system can't cover the whole environment it is meant for, it must be addressed with clear signage to indicate where it is accessible.
+If an assitive hearing system can't cover the whole environment it is meant for, it must be addressed with clear signage to indicate where it is accessible.
 Environments and sectors where assistive listening systems should be applied include:

 In any project you may be involved with the new revised standard of Induction Loop integration cannot be ignored.
 The use of microphones within the loop system is also covered – this is where an AV professional’s knowledge will make a difference in ensuring the most appropriate products are selected.